Marzoug-Nabil/web-scraping-with-pyhton/README.md

-# Web Scraping Project using Beautiful Soup for Z Library Data
+# Web Scraping Project using Beautiful Soup for gaming data

 ## Table of Contents